hly0928/Proxy-profiles/README.md

-Customized proxy rules/scripts by Steven.
+Customized proxy rules/scripts by Clem.
 For personal use only.